Zackio/Vafpress-Extra-Fields/README.md

         ),

+## Media field

-# Media field returns the id rather then the url
+Returns the id rather then the url

     array(
 				'type' => 'media',